-For both its teaching and non-teaching staff, the college abides by the UGC Guidelines on Minimum Qualifications for Appointment of Teachers and Other Academic Staff in Universities and Colleges and Measures for the Maintenance of Standards in Higher Education-2010 (Regulation No. F.3-1/2009 dated June 30, 2010), as well as all of its subsequent amendments.
+The UGC Guidelines on Minimum Qualifications for Appointment of Teachers and Other Academic Staff in Universities and Colleges and Measures for the Maintenance of Standards in Higher Education-2010 (Regulation No. F.3-1/2009 dated June 30, 2010) and all of its subsequent amendments apply to the college's teaching and nonteaching staff.